Post-COVID Condition/ Post-COVID-vaccination syndrome

 This study showed the persistence of SARS-CoV-2 nucleic acid in solid tissue samples from various organs, including lung, liver, kidney, stomach, intestine, brain, breast, thyroid, blood vessels, and skin, in patients who had recovered from mild COVID-19 at one month, two months, and four months post-infection.

-SARS-CoV-2 RNA and antigens were detected in the appendix and breast tissues of two post-COVID patients 426 and 175 days after the onset of acute SARS-CoV-2 infection
+SARS-CoV-2 RNA and antigens were detected in the appendix and breast tissues of two post-COVID patients, 426 and 175 days after the acute COVID-19

 This study investigated the presence of residual SARS-CoV-2 RNA and antigens in tissues of two patients diagnosed with post-COVID syndrome.

-The SARS-CoV-2 antigens, chronic inflammation, reactivation of latent herpes viruses, and a decrease in cortisol levels were found in long COVID patients more than one year after acute infection
+The persistence of SARS-CoV-2 antigens, chronic inflammation, reactivation of latent herpes viruses, and decreased cortisol levels were detected in long COVID patients more than one year after acute infection

 Biological (immunological, virological and hormonal) features of long COVID syndrome more than one year after acute infection.

-50% of vaccinated individuals were found to have circulating fragments of recombinant S protein 2–6 months after COVID vaccination
+Mass spectrometry analysis demonstrated that approximately 50% of those vaccinated against COVID-19 had specific fragments of recombinant S protein in their blood samples 2-6 months after vaccination

 50% of subjects who received mRNA-based vaccines had specific fragments of recombinant S protein in their blood samples 2–6 months after vaccination.